 Vendor pricing may certainly be the deciding factor for your purchase.
 It would be nice to know what it is then, right?
 Many software companies don’t want prospective customers to know the pricing upfront or that the pricing comes with additional add-ons that add to the original price point.
 Phrases like “contact vendor” or “available upon request” are a tell-tale sign that high prices are afoot.
 Transparent pricing helps make your decision easier and quicker with an instant point of comparison.

-Like we said up top, you want a proposal management software that offer you one full solution to your biggest challenges and your business goals.
+Like we said up top, you want a proposal management software that offers one full solution to overcome the biggest challenges and achieve your business goals.